medic/cht-docs/content/en/contribute/code/style-guide.md

 - it has a vast number of libraries that are easy to include, and
 - it's easy to unit test

-Exceptions to this can be made on a case by case basis, but the decision must be made collectively before coding has begun to avoid having to rewrite.
+Exceptions to this can be made on a case-by-case basis, but the decision must be made collectively before coding has begun to avoid having to rewrite.

 ## Styles